ahaywood/Web-Interactivity-and-Engagement/chapter-10/index.md

 The steps below outline the process in greater detail.

-	MAKE SURE YOU SAVE THESE FILES IN A SEPARATE FILE SO THAT YOU HAVE THE BLANK TEMPLATE FOR FUTURE PROJECTS WITHOUT MODIFICATIONS!
+<p class='message'>MAKE SURE YOU SAVE THESE FILES IN A SEPARATE FILE SO THAT YOU HAVE THE BLANK TEMPLATE FOR FUTURE PROJECTS WITHOUT MODIFICATIONS!</p>

 ### Project Requirements:

 1. Create a folder title "blank-template-yourname"

 2. Create the following files and place them in your template folder:
-	* Index.php
+	* index.php
-	* Header.php
+	* header.php
-	* Footer.php
+	* footer.php
-	* Functions.php
+	* functions.php
-	* Page.php
+	* page.php
-	* Single.php
+	* single.php
 	* 404.php
-	* Archive.php
+	* archive.php
-	* Search.php
+	* search.php
-	* Sidebar.php
+	* sidebar.php
-	* Style.css
+	* style.css

 3. Follow along in class to make sure these files all work together.